-The carasau bread is extremely versatile; you can eat it as it is as a snack or to go with a glass of white sparkling wine. it is also the ingredient of delicious Sardinian dishes.
-The “su pani frattau” is a dish made alternating layers of broth-soaked carasau bread, tomato sauce, and poached eggs.
+The carasau bread is extremely versatile; you can eat it as it is as a snack or to go with a glass of white sparkling wine. it is also an ingredient of delicious Sardinian dishes.
+The “su pani frattau” is a dish made of alternating layers of broth-soaked carasau bread, tomato sauce, and poached eggs.

 The pane carasau comes in sheets of about 40 cm resembling extremely thin wafers.
 If you add some water to it, it can be filled with your favourite ingredients like a salad or ham and rolled.
 If you want to make a different lasagna, you can use carasau bread layers instead of dough sheets and cover them with Sardinian pecorino cheese and ragu.

 The pane carasau flatbread only contains durum wheat semolina, water, yeast, and salt.
 It tastes quite neutral and goes well with any other food.
-Pane carasau is one of the most renowned breads of Italy and you will find it in every well-furnished Italian grocery store.
+Pane carasau is one of the most renowned bread of Italy and you will find it in every well-furnished Italian grocery store.
 From Annalisa of Travel Connect Experience

 Flour Tortillas – Mexico